alsmal23/S4T1TM2/README.md

 |UC13 |     |     |     |     |     |    |    |    |    |     |     |     |      |        |
 ---
 __Detailed Use Cases__
-(@lihaven TODO → make a detailed use case template)

 |UC-1            | Create Account|
 |--------------------:|--------------|